Guide

 • Search the agency's website.
 Many agencies publish procurement guides and glossaries specific to their organisation.

 • Do not guess and hope for the best.
 If a term affects how you price or what you include in your submission, you need to understand it correctly.
-Asking a clarification question is always better than making an assumption that turns out to be wrong.
+Asking a clarification question is usually safer than making an assumption that turns out to be wrong.

 No shame in asking